meodai/palette-aldente/README.md

 # palette-aldente 🍝
-A collection of color palettes I want to reause.
+A collection of color palettes I want to reuse.
 Feel free to clone this and use it to create your own palette library

 ## Build